306: Time of the Apes

 Ruth Buzzi is a comedian best known for her appearances on Rowan & Martin’s Laugh-In, which aired from 1968-1973.
 Jim Nabors is an actor best known for playing Gomer Pyle on The Andy Griffith Show and later on its spinoff, Gomer Pyle U.S.M.C.
 He has also had a successful singing career.
 The two of them appeared together on a short-lived TV series called The Lost Saucer, a kids’ show about a flying saucer produced by Sid and Marty Krofft that aired from 1975-1976.

-Hostess Cupcakes are a chocolate snack cake with vanilla cream filling and chocolate icing, with seven white icing squiggles on top.
-They have been around since 1950.
+Hostess CupCakes are a chocolate snack cake with vanilla cream filling and chocolate icing, with eight white icing squiggles on top.
+First sold in 1919, the brand is now owned by Apollo Global Management and Metropoulos & Co.

 No, no. I know what he looks like.
 He looks like a woodchuck that got nailed by a Splatball.